tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-custom-data-source.md

     }
 ```

-Body Example 2: Use identity set which contains both "prop1" and "prop2":
+Body Example 2: Use identity set that contains both "prop1" and "prop2":

 ```json
     {